© Crown copyright 2020

 - schools or colleges which offer extra-curricular activities or provision for children before and after school

 Registered early years providers caring for children under the age of 5 should refer to the guidance for early years and childcare providers during the coronavirus (COVID-19) outbreak.
-Many providers will be offering a range of services and activities to young people (including those up to the age of 25).
 Providers of youth services and activities should also refer to the National Youth Agency’s guidance for managing youth sector spaces and activities during COVID-19 as well as their accompanying tools and resources to support safe service provision.

 What is an out-of-school setting?